worproject/Rockchip-Windows-Drivers/drivers/storage_fix/readme.md

-Even with this fix applied, high-performance NVMe SSDs may cause the system to become temporarily unresponsive or may trigger a "DPC Watchdog Violation" blue-screen crash when an NVMe controller is under heavly I/O load, e.g. during prolonged benchmarks or stress testing.
+Even with this fix applied, high-performance NVMe SSDs may cause the system to become temporarily unresponsive or may trigger a "DPC Watchdog Violation" blue-screen crash when an NVMe controller is under heavy I/O load, e.g. during prolonged benchmarks or stress testing.

 We believe this problem occurs because the SSD works too quickly for the system